jforget/Perl6-Alpha-As-des-As-Zero/Description/description-en.md

 Then you have  an event loop, which manages the  successive game turns with the following steps:

-=over 4

-=item  1  Resolving  the  shooting  for the  previous  game  turn  and computing the possible maneuver choices for the current turn.
+- 1  Resolving  the  shooting  for the  previous  game  turn  and computing the possible maneuver choices for the current turn.

-=item 2 Writing these choices into the C<Turns> (player turn) collection for each player.
+- 2 Writing these choices into the `Turns` (player turn) collection for each player.

-=item 3 Reading back the players' answers from the C<Turns> collection.
+- 3 Reading back the players' answers from the `Turns` collection.

-=item 4 Applying the transitions: initial page → intermediate page → final page.
+- 4 Applying the transitions: initial page → intermediate page → final page.

-=item 5 Checking whether a plane flees or not (or both planes).
+- 5 Checking whether a plane flees or not (or both planes).

-=item 6 Dealing with the end of game (fleeing or destruction).
+- 6 Dealing with the end of game (fleeing or destruction).

-=back

-=head4 Shooting
+#### Shooting

-Fire combat for game turn I<n> is  actually computed in step 1 of turn I<n>+1.
+Fire combat for game turn _n_ is  actually computed in step 1 of turn _n_+1.
 Why?
 Because shooting involves  no choice from the players.
 It is not necessary to execute a mailbox exchange just for the resolution of any shooting.
 We just wait for  the next turn and  the players are warned they have lost some hit points  at the same time they are given